Samuel Jeake: Works

 Jeake was a nonconformist, but disliked presbyterians as much as the established church; and he spoke contemptuously of the Independents as "Babell, from the differences that have happened among the master-builders".
 He wrote voluminously on theological controversy, astrology, and antiquarian subjects, but published nothing himself.
 While town-clerk, he bought a collection of statutes referring to the Cinque ports, which belonged to the borough of Rye.
 This was the foundation of his major work on The Charters of the Cinque Ports, two Ancient Towns, and their Members.
 Translated into English, with Annotations, Historical and Critical, thereupon.
 Wherein divers old Words are explain'd, and some of their ancient Customs and Privileges observ'd, completed in 1678, but not printed until 1728.
-A translation of Charles II's charter to the Cinque ports, published for the mayor and jurats of Hastings (1682), is also attributed to Jeake.
+A translation of Charles II of England's charter to the Cinque ports, published for the mayor and jurats of Hastings (1682), is also attributed to Jeake.

 In literature

 When Conrad Aiken was London correspondent for The New Yorker, he used the pen name "Samuel Jeake Junior".